A wonderful chair with a broken seat

 Old chairs such as these three are rather easily found.
 Most of the time they are well made and in good structural shape.
 Complete restoration is easily accomplished.
 The diamond pattern in these seats is a classic design that makes this set a real conversation piece.

-A wonderful chair with a broken seat Sometimes folks get started on repairing Grandpa's chair.
+with a broken seat Sometimes folks get started on repairing Grandpa's chair.
 In time, enthusiasm wanes and the "bucket of chair" comes to me.
 Why bother?
 One good reason is that it is a mid 1800's Federalist Beehive Eastlake chair.
 I think it turned out very pretty - even beautiful.

 Looking as good as new